Variational Learning of Disentangled Representations

 \section{Introduction}

-Neural network-based models have shown impressive success in learning informative representations of complex data, and are increasingly used in scenarios where each data point $x \in \mathcal{X} \subseteq \mathbb{R}^d$ is associated with a condition label $y \in {1, \dots, K}$.
-In biological applications, for example, the condition may correspond to a treatment, patient, or species.
-In biological contexts, for instance, the condition might reflect a treatment, a patient, or a species.
-The learned representations often support downstream tasks such as domain adaptation and transfer learning (e.g., \citet{transfer}), enabling models to generalize from observed conditions to new, related ones.
-This requires learning disentangled data representations that separate components of $x$ shared across all conditions from those specific to a given condition $y$.
+Neural network–based models excel at learning rich representations of complex data, and are increasingly used in settings where each observation $x \in \mathcal{X} \subseteq \mathbb{R}^d$ is paired with a condition label $y \in \{1, \dots, K\}$, such as patient, site, or experimental condition.
+Generalizing these representations to new domains often requires disentangling factors shared across conditions from those specific to each $y$.

-In recent years, generative models have emerged as a powerful class of methods for representation learning, thanks to their ability to model complex data distributions and capture underlying latent structure.
-Prominent examples include Generative Adversarial Networks (GANs) \citep{goodfellow2020generative}, Variational Autoencoders (VAEs) \citep{vae}, and diffusion models \citep{sohl2015deep, ho2020denoising}.
+Generative models provide a natural framework for uncovering latent structure and learning data representations, with prominent examples including Generative Adversarial Networks (GANs) \citep{goodfellow2020generative}, Variational Autoencoders (VAEs) \citep{vae}, and diffusion models \citep{sohl2015deep, ho2020denoising}.